• Skip to primary navigation

 Instructions

-• Combine the fluids in a glass.
-Add ice and stir.
-Strain into an ice-filled glass.
-Garnish with lime and mint.
+• Combine the fluids in a shaker.
+Add ice, shake till cold (10 shakes, or so).
+Strain into a glass filled with ice.
+Garnish with lime shell and mint.

 Keyword Lime, mai tai, rum, Tiki, trader vic's